-Sydney is an amazing place, and I really recommend you try and spend longer than just one day there, to really see everything.
+Sydney Australia City Guide – Sydney, Australia is an amazing place, and I really recommend you try and spend longer than just one day there, to really see everything.

 There are so many different angles to view the Sydney Opera House, I am not sure which is the best angle, but for me it was while taking a ferry over to Manly Beach.

 Start the day discovering the incredible Australian underwater life at the Sydney Aquarium right in the center of town (Darling Harbour) and get an insight in what’s under that nice warm water you might be swimming in later that day (although be prepared to change your mind about that swim – when you see the sharks…!)

 Get there first thing in the morning when they have just opened up, at that time you can basically get the whole place to yourself.

 Without all the crowds you can really soak up the experience, and walking through a quiet practically empty aquarium you really get to feel the closeness to the animals and be able to walk in your own pace.

 In some aquariums the glass actually makes the fishes look smaller than they really are, with that in mind seeing the white sharks makes your legs weaken a bit!